The 9 Best Healthy Foods To Eat Everyday

-What are the qualities that a list of the "healthy foods to eat everyday" should possess?
+What qualities should a list of the "healthy foods to eat every day" possess?

 The said foods should be nutritious, readily available to many, and, most of all, is versatile enough to be prepped in different ways.